jamiesampey/avyeyes/README.md

 ##Code:

-Server side code is 100% Scala running in the [Lift web framework](https://liftweb.net/) and deployed in [Apache Tomcat](http://tomcat.apache.org/).
+Server side code is 100% Scala running in the [Play Framework](https://www.playframework.com/) and deployed in [Apache Tomcat](http://tomcat.apache.org/).
 AvyEyes runs as an [AWS](https://aws.amazon.com/) Elastic Beanstalk app with a Postgres RDS instance providing persistence and S3 for image storage.
 Tests are written in [Specs2](http://etorreborre.github.io/specs2/) with [Mockito](http://site.mockito.org/) for mocking.

 Client side code is Javascript (vanilla JS along with [jQuery](https://jquery.com/), [jQueryUI](https://jqueryui.com/), and a few jQuery plugins) organized via AMD and compiled/injected with [RequireJS](http://requirejs.org/) .
 The 3D view is provided by [CesiumJS](http://cesiumjs.org/).
 Tests are written in [Jasmine](https://jasmine.github.io/) with [Sinon](http://sinonjs.org/) and [Squire](https://github.com/iammerrick/Squire.js/) for mocking.